Key Takeaways

 Coverage Gaps

 Drivers in "Phase 2" (app on, waiting) have relatively low coverage.
-If you're seriously injured during this window, available insurance may be inadequate.
+If you're seriously injured during this window, the available insurance may be inadequate.

 Multiple Potential Defendants